MicrosoftDocs/azure-docs/articles/storage/files/storage-files-identity-multiple-forests.md

 - Two AD DS domain controllers with different forests and on different virtual networks (VNETs)
 - Sufficient AD permissions to perform administrative tasks (for example, Domain Admin)
-- Both forests must be reachable by a single Azure AD Connect sync server
+- If using Azure RBAC, both forests must be reachable by a single Azure AD Connect sync server

 ## How forest trust relationships work